-The Company has formalised a board charter on 2 April 2013 (Board Charter) to define inter-alia the following:-
+The board has formalised a board charter on 2 April 2013 (Board Charter) to define inter-alia the following:

-- · Board Composition
+- Board composition

-- · Board Appointments
+- Board appointments

-- · Meetings and Board Attendance
+- Meetings and board attendance

-- · Role of the Chairman, Managing Director and Company Secretary
+- Role of the chairman, managing director and company secretary

-- · Board Function
+- Board function

-- Board Committees comprising the Audit, Nominating and Remuneration Committee.
+- Board committees comprising the audit, nominating and remuneration committee.

-- Dichotomy between the Board and Management's role and responsibilities
+- Dichotomy between the board and management's role and responsibilities

-- · Code of Conduct
+- Code of conduct

-- Gender Diversity
+- Board diversity

-- · Sustainability
+- Sustainability

-The Board Charter, which is subject to periodic review by the Board after taking into the latest legal, regulatory and ethical requirements, is accessible through the Company's website at www.hapsengplantations.com.my.
+The Board Charter, which is subject to periodic review by the board after taking into account the latest legal, regulatory and ethical requirements, is accessible through the Company's website at www.hapsengplantations.com.my.